 When we lose something important to us, we feel grief.
 Sometimes the losses are so sudden or unthinkable, we feel traumatized.
 I specialize in traumatic grief counseling.

 Because everyone loves differently, everyone grieves differently.
 There is no right way.
-But grief can be is so powerful at times, that you need help navigating through it.
+But grief can be so powerful you need help navigating through it.

 You may feel shocked, or confused.
 You may feel sadness, anger, loneliness, or shakiness.
 Then there may be times when you laugh honestly and openly.
 All of this is normal.

 At times unanswered questions, and feelings of guilt, or disorientation can feel overwhelming.
 Very sudden or violent deaths bring complicated layers of feelings.

 I can provide you with strategies to manage the intensity of these emotions, so that you can move through the process of mourning and still live your life.